phylum-dev/cli/docs/phylum_analyze.md

 &emsp; Provide a filter used to limit the issues displayed

 `-g`, `--group <group_name>`
-&emsp; Group to use for analysis
+&emsp; Specify a group to use for analysis

 `-j`, `--json`
 &emsp; Produce output in json format (default: false)